Robb Commission

 About

-In 2004, the Robb Trust began an ongoing sponsorship of the creation of newly composed chambers works in honor of John Donald Robb that utilize music from Robb's unique collection of folk music recordings housed in the Center for Southwest Research.
+In 2004, the Robb Trust began an ongoing sponsorship of the creation of newly composed chamber works in honor of John Donald Robb that utilize music from Robb's unique collection of folk music recordings housed in the UNM Libraries' Center for Southwest Research and Special Collections.
 Previously called the John Donald Robb Composers' Competition, from 2004 to 2014 works were solicited that utilized music from the archive and prize winners were selected.
 Since 2016, the Trust has moved to commissioning works based upon music from the archive.
 The Trust is proud of the growing legacy of remarkable new works connected with Dean Robb’s historically significant folk music collection.

 Composers